 In Power Pages, controlling which records a logged in portal user (contact) can access is essential for secure and personalised experiences.
-This post describes how one contact record can be associated to multiple provider records (Figure 1) and vice versa.
-Meaning, the contact will only have access to the provider records that they has been associated to.
-This example will describe how a logged in portal user (contact) will be setup to only be able to access providers A & C. To achieve this, the following steps will be followed
+This post will describe how three portal users (contacts) be be configured to each have a personalised view of Provider records.
+To achieve this, the following steps will be followed

 - Create the N:N relationship table